 Filter by

-James Parakh is an award winning architect who is the urban design manager for Toronto & East York District of the City of Toronto's Planning Division.
+James Parakh is a Fellow of the CTBUH and is an award winning architect who is the urban design manager for Toronto & East York District of the City of Toronto's Planning Division.

-James is highly regarded as an international authority in the field of Tall Building Urban Design through his role as Chair of the CTBUH Urban Habitat / Urban Design Committee.
-A role that he has had since 2014.
-In his role as CTBUH UH/UD Committee Chair James has written several research papers on tall building urbanism as well as being a principal author of two CTBUH Technical Guides: The Space Between and the Space Within Tall Buildings.
+James is globally respected as a leader in the field of Tall Building Urban Design through his role as Chair of the CTBUH Urban Habitat Assembly as well as for his professional work in the cities of Toronto and Ottawa, Canada.
+James has chaired the CTBUH UH/UD Assembly since 2014.
+In that role James has written several research papers on tall building urbanism as well as being a principal author of two CTBUH Books: The Space Between and the Space Within Tall Buildings.
+James has also spoken at several CTBUH Conferences since 2014 including being on the opening Keynote panels in 2018 (Dubai) 2021 (Chicago) and 2024 (London).
+James also participated in the CTBUH City Advocacy Forums in London, as well as the inaugural…

 Urban Habitat / Urban Design Committee, Chair (2014 – Present)